-PT Sputum decreased and PT Sputum increased are in SOC Respiratory, thoracic and mediastinal disorders.
-This is because these terms commonly express a medical condition rather than an investigation finding.

-For the major body systems of cardiac, hepatic, pulmonary, and renal, the terms "failure" and "insufficiency" are used synonymously.
-In SOC Respiratory, thoracic and mediastinal disorders, the "failure" term is at the PT level and the "insufficiency" term is at the LLT level (e.g., PT Respiratory failure and LLT Respiratory insufficiency).
+- Pleural infections and neoplasms are grouped together in HLGT Pleural disorders, not in the respective HLGTs for respiratory tract infections and neoplasms - PT Sputum decreased and PT Sputum increased are in SOC Respiratory, thoracic and mediastinal disorders.
+This is because these terms commonly express a medical condition rather than an investigation finding. - For the major body systems of cardiac, hepatic, pulmonary, and renal, the terms "failure" and "insufficiency" are used synonymously.
+In SOC Respiratory, thoracic and mediastinal disorders, the "failure" term is at the PT level and the "insufficiency" term is at the LLT level.